hathibelagal-dev/instantpolyglot/docs/eng/Japanese.md

-Here's a 4000-word text about Japanese, similar in style to the Polish text, including both original script and romaji with tone marks:

 # Japanese

 Japanese (日本語, nihongo) is an East Asian language spoken by about 128 million people, primarily in Japan.
 It is an agglutinative language with a complex system of honorifics reflecting the hierarchical nature of Japanese society.
 The language is relatively uniform, with only minor dialectal differences in grammar, though pronunciation can vary significantly between regions.